 .
 Mr. Shim lectures and is published on legal developments affecting mergers and acquisitions and the federal securities laws.
 He is regularly interviewed by the media on matters relating to mergers and acquisitions, and has appeared on Bloomberg TV and Bloomberg Radio.

-Mr. Shim acts as regular outside counsel to TPG Capital, and represented TPG in its $1.7 billion acquisition of Savers, its $525 million acquisition of Primedia, its $1.4 billion acquisition of Vertafore from Hellman & Friedman and JMI Equity, its acquisition of a 35% non-controlling interest in Creative Artists Agency, and its acquisition with Riverwood Capital of a majority interest in Aptina Imaging Corporation from Micron Technology.
+Mr. Shim acts as regular outside counsel to TPG Capital, and is currently representing TPG in its acquisition of Envision Pharmaceutical Holdings.
+He recently represented TPG in its $1.7 billion acquisition of Savers, its $525 million acquisition of Primedia, its $1.4 billion acquisition of Vertafore from Hellman & Friedman and JMI Equity, its acquisition of a 35% non-controlling interest in Creative Artists Agency, and its acquisition with Riverwood Capital of a majority interest in Aptina Imaging Corporation from Micron Technology.
 Mr. Shim also represented TPG and Goldman Sachs Capital Partners in connection with their $27.5 billion acquisition of Alltel Corporation, the largest leveraged buyout in the telecommunications industry and Investment Dealers’ Digest

 ’s "Telecom Deal of the Year," and the subsequent sale of Alltel to Verizon Wireless.
 He also advised TPG in connection with its $17 billion acquisition of Harrah’s Entertainment, Inc. and in its role as lead investor in Washington Mutual's $7 billion recapitalization.
 Mr. Shim previously advised TPG in connection with its participation in the $5 billion acquisition of Sabre Holdings, Inc., the $13.7 billion acquisition of Univision Communications, and TPG’s investments in Freescale Semiconductor, Inc., Lenovo Group Limited and SunGard Data Systems.
 The Lenovo and SunGard transactions were named "M&A Deal of the Year" by IFLR Asia